lsg2020/go-hotfix/README.md

   * Not thread-safe, if there are other threads that happen to execute this code while it is being replaced, there will be a problem
   * How to distinguish between old and new versions of functions, If you call `monkey.Patch` directly in the plugin code, the target function and the replacement function are both implemented in the patch package and do not affect the functions in the main program at all
 * Question 1:
-    * We found that the go program has embedded debugging symbols[dwarf](http://dwarfstd.org/doc/dwarf-2.0.0.pdf) ,The debug symbol contains information about the function name and the jump code block of the function code
+    * We found that the go program has embedded debug symbols[dwarf](http://dwarfstd.org/doc/dwarf-2.0.0.pdf) ,The debug symbol contains information about the function name and the jump code block of the function code
     * More convenient is the debugger[delve](https://github.com/go-delve/delve) ,Directly provides [parsing](https://github.com/go-delve/delve/blob/9d269791d5b9a821eb5cc5d868029bff6e59d231/pkg/proc/bininfo.go#L654) of debug symbols ,That would be very convenient [direct load](https://github.com/lsg2020/go-hotfix/blob/33e1482416241c52f2e78f6cb1afdb1484a83260/hotfix_linux.go#L30-L38) [check](https://github.com/lsg2020/go-hotfix/blob/33e1482416241c52f2e78f6cb1afdb1484a83260/hotfix_linux.go#L91-L96)
 * Question 2:
     * We can learn gdb to use [ptrace](https://man7.org/linux/man-pages/man2/ptrace.2.html)